gjwgit/innerpod/README.md

 # InnerPod

-A session timer with sessions stored within your Solid Pod.
+A session timer with sessions logged to your Solid Pod.